HalleyJiang/DiPE/README.md

 ## Citation

-Please cite our paper if you find our work useful in your research.
+Please cite our papers if you find our work useful in your research.

 ```
 @inproceedings{jiang2020dipe,